sytabaresa/kingly/README.md

   - at least one transition out of the initial control state must be configured
   - of all guards for such transitions, if any, at least one must be fulfilled to enable a transition away from the initial control state
+- no transitions from the history state (history state is only a target state)
 - A transition evaluation must end in an atomic state
-  - Initial states must be defined on every state hierarchy and must have exactly one outgoing transition going down exactly one level in the hierarchy (i.e. no hierarchy crossing, no fast stepping down the hierarchy)
+  - Initial states must be defined for every compound state
+  - Every compound state must have eactly one INIT transition, i.e. a transition whose triggering event is `INIT_EVENT`.
+That transition must have a target state which is a substate of the compound state (no hierarchy crossing)
+  - Compound states must not have eventless transitions defined on them (would introduce ambiguity with the INIT transition)
   - (the previous conditions ensure that there is always a way down the hierarchy for compound states, and that way is always taken when entering the compound state, and the descent process always terminate)
 - guards, action factories are pure functions
   - as such exceptions while running those functions are fatal, and will not be caught
 - eventless transitions must progress the state machine
   - at least one guard must be fulfilled, otherwise we would remain forever in the same state
+- eventless self-transitions must modify the extended state
+  - lest we loop forever (a real blocking infinite loop)
+  - note that there is not really a strong rationale for eventless self-transition, I recommend just staying away from it.
 - eventless transitions must not be contradicted by event-ful transitions
   - they must be the only transition defined for a given origin control state and triggering event
 - to a (from, event) couple, there can only correspond one row in the `transitions` array of the